 The “perverted” thing about Zoloft insomnia is though that insomnia is a known cause and promoter of depression – the very problem Zoloft is supposed to address.

-Thus, one can wind up in a vicious, Zoloft-fuelled circle of depression and insomnia, in which case, a different approach to the problem needs to be considered.
+Thus, one can wind up in a vicious, Zoloft-fueled circle of depression and insomnia, in which case, a different approach to the problem needs to be considered.